Updated: Feb 22

 1. I have to be.
 I left home for university at 18, and (initially at least) being surrounded by strangers, I had to look after myself.
 There was no-one to come to my rescue if things went badly.
-This has continued.
+This has continued as I never moved 'back home'.
 Though married to a massively supportive husband, it’s just us two.
 We don’t live close to family and we’ve moved around a bit meaning we don’t have long-standing close friends.
 It’s just us.
 We have to just deal with whatever life throws at us in the best way we can.
 There really is no point crying when things go wrong and waiting for someone to come to my rescue.
 No-one (other than my husband) will, and he can’t always do that.
 I must be able to get myself out of my own holes.

 2. I’m quite unemotional.
 Not to Mr Spock levels; I do experience happiness, sadness, frustration etc, but I’m not one of these people who experiences massive highs and lows (sometimes many times in a day – how do people cope with constant emotional rollercoaster?).
 I struggle to understand why people go into mourning all over again every anniversary of a loved one’s death.
 I mourn when the people I love die, but then it’s in the past.
 Likewise, I find it odd when people seem ecstatic over minor good news.
 Recently my car was broken into, and although I knew I should be angry or upset, but I wasn’t.
 I was annoyed though… my first thought was “Darn – now I can’t go to the cheese shop as planned” followed by “who do I need to tell about this to sort it out?”, which leads me to the third point…